nodeontrain/nodeontrain.xyz/tuts/showing_all_users.md

 {% endhighlight %}

-Finally, we’ll add the URL to the users link in the site’s navigation header using `users_index`
+Finally, we'll add the URL to the users link in the site's navigation header using `users_index`

 `public/partials/layouts/_header.html`